Grand Prix SeriesThe Grand Prix is a club annual event that consists of four races over the distances 1 mile, 3 miles

 The details of how Grand Prix points are awarded can be found below, if you wish to read them please click here

-The overall results for 2014 will shortly be available by clicking on Grand Prix Table 2014
+The full results for the Bramley Challenge can be viewed by clicking on Bramley 2014

 The overall results for 2013 can be viewed by clicking on Grand Prix Table 2013